Osaka Monorail Main Line

 Osaka Monorail Main Line (大阪モノレール線, Ōsaka Monorēru sen) is a monorail route of the Osaka Monorail which connects Osaka Airport Station in Toyonaka, Osaka Prefecture, Senri-Chūō Station in Suita, Minami-Ibaraki Station in Ibaraki, Dainichi Station in Moriguchi, and Kadoma-shi Station in Kadoma.

 Overview

 The Main Line runs on an elevated line between Osaka International Airport and Kadoma.
-It opened on June 1, 1990 between Senri-Chuo and Minami-Ibaraki stations.
-On September 30, 1994 it reached Shibahara-handai-mae Station, on April 1, 1997, Osaka Airport, and on August 22, 1997, its current eastern terminal at Kadoma-shi Station.
+It opened on 1 June 1990 between Senri-Chuo and Minami-Ibaraki stations.
+On 30 September 1994 it reached Shibahara-handai-mae Station, on 1 April 1997, Osaka Airport, and on 22 August 1997, its current eastern terminal at Kadoma-shi Station.
 It is 21.2 km long.
 A single-way trip over the entire Main Line takes about 36 minutes, and costs ¥550.

+Future

-An 8.9-km, five-station extension from Kadoma to Uryudo is planned to open in 2029.
+An 8.9 km, five-station extension from Kadoma to Uryudo was originally planned to open in 2029.
+This extension's completion was pushed back to 2033 due to construction delays caused by weak foundations.
+The projected total cost of the constructions were also raised by 80% due to rising labor and material costs.

 Station list

+The entire line is in Osaka.